-Department of the Air Force Manual 32-1067, Water and Fuel Systems, identifies compliance requirements for USTs and ASTs, and associated piping, that store petroleum products and hazardous substances.
+DAF Manual 32-1067, Water and Fuel Systems, identifies compliance requirements for USTs and ASTs, and associated piping, that store petroleum products and hazardous substances.
 Evaluation of HAZMAT and hazardous wastes focuses on USTs and ASTs as well as the storage, transport, and use of pesticides, fuels, oils, and lubricants.
 Evaluation might also extend to generation, storage, transportation, and disposal of hazardous wastes when such activity occurs at or near the project site of a Proposed Action.
-In addition to being a threat to humans, the improper release of HAZMAT and hazardous wastes resources.
+In addition to being a threat to humans, the improper release of HAZMAT and hazardous wastes can threaten the health and wellbeing of wildlife species, botanical habitats, soil systems, and water resources.
 In the event of HAZMAT and hazardous wastes release, the extent of contamination would vary based on the type of soil, topography, weather conditions, and water resources that occur in the vicinity of the event.